MAGALA-RICHARD/apsimNGpy/doc/api.rst

       To include cultivar paths.

    console: (bool)
-      Prints to the console if True
+      Prints to the console if True, else return raw objects, only used for testing the method in unnitests

    Examples
    -----------